 Diversity Facts and Figures

-Michigan Tech’s Office of Institutional Equity facilitates the development of an environment that is free from prejudicial discrimination or harassment and that is conducive to learning and individual growth for all campus community members and visitors.
+Michigan Tech’s Office of Institutional Equity facilitates the development of an environment free from prejudicial discrimination or harassment and that is conducive to learning and individual growth for all campus community members and visitors.

 The first goal of the Michigan Tech Strategic Plan is to foster “a world-class and diverse faculty, staff, and student population.”
 One part of this goal focuses on recruiting, retaining, supporting, and recognizing bright, motivated, and adventurous students.

 An institution-wide challenge exists to effectively assess and evaluate our diversity efforts.
 We regularly measure retention and graduation rates of students and recruitment outcomes of diverse faculty, staff, and students.
 The information provided in this site describes the current status of some of these measures.
-The University Strategic Plan dashboard and Institutional Analysis Fact Books contain additional data.
+The University Strategic Plan dashboard and Institutional Research Fact Books contain additional data.